Sumith1896/pyexercises/nssproject.md

 ###H13
 **Information Source**: Raj Kumar Yadav(General Secretary)<br/>
 **No. of newspapers**: 20<br/>
 **Scene**: The newspapers collected are sold at the end of the month and the money is added to the hostel funds.
-Doesn't actually feels the need to change the mechanisms and shift to PHO because PHO workers are anyway given bonus by hostel on occasions like Diwali and other festivals.
+Doesn't actually feel the need to change the mechanism and shift to PHO because PHO workers are anyway given bonus by hostel on occasions like Diwali and other festivals.

 ###H14
 **Information Source**: Mayuresh Pant(General Secretary)<br/>